-Now, 35 years later, he is unable to walk, talk or move any of his limbs and is in a ‘permanent vegetative state’ and Bernadette who still cares for him every day.
+Throughout the rest of his life Jean-Pierre was unable to walk, talk or move any of his limbs and was in a ‘permanent vegetative state’ and Bernadette cared for him every single day.

-The now 69-year-old spends most of his days in his own room, in a specially modified bed.
-He can breathe on his own, digest food, and open and close his eyes.
-And Bernadette and the family try to bring some normality into his life.
+He spent most of his days in his own room, in a specially modified bed.
+He could breathe on his own, digest food, and open and close his eyes.
+And Bernadette and the family continued trying to bring some normality into his life.

 ‘No one ever forgets to give Jean-Pierre presents, whether it’s his birthday, Christmas or Fathers Day,” Bernadette told CNN in a rare interview.
 “I’ll buy things so that he can have a nice room, such as pretty sheets, or some scent.
 He used to wear Paco Rabanne but his favourite one stopped so now I buy Sauvage by Dior.”

-Bernadette is his full-time carer.
-She dresses, feeds and bathes him and claims that he knows when it isn’t her taking care of him.
+Bernadette was his full-time carer.
+She dressed, fed and bathed him and claimed that he knew when it wasn’t her taking care of him.
 “He senses that it is not me feeding him and looking after him,” she says.
 “The nurses tell me he is not the same.

 “I think he feels things.
 He must recognise the sound of my voice.”